joshua-wx/UQXPOL-matlab/README.md

 - 20160403 - Added attenuation_calc.m to repo
 - 20160407 - Added calc_smth_data.m to repo
 - 20160427 - Added documentation for GC & Attenuation to /doc
+- 20160608 - Moved FURUNO_ID AZI and ELV data from h5 files into headers to be h5 compliant.
+Changed readers (binary, odim), odim writer, gc script
+- 20160609 - Modified /what/object /data/product and /data/prodpar to match odim specs.
+No more PVOL since we don't produce volumes